Lafayette, California: Climate

 Lafayette is separated from greater Berkeley and Oakland by the Berkeley Hills (and the Caldecott Tunnel running beneath), a geographical boundary within the East Bay which also represents interesting meteorological, cultural, and political distinctions.
-Like the rest of the San Francisco Bay Area, Lafayette has a Mediterranean climate (Köppen climate classification Csa); however, the climate differences can be striking: during the summer, temperatures can soar beyond 100 F in Lafayette and its neighboring cities while the areas west of the hills and nearer to the bay remain up to 20 degrees cooler.
+Like the rest of the San Francisco Bay Area, Lafayette has a Mediterranean climate (Köppen climate classification Csa); however, the climate differences can be striking: during the summer, temperatures can soar beyond 100 F in Lafayette and its neighboring cities while the areas west of the hills and nearer to the bay remain up to 20 °F (11 °C) cooler.
 Summers are warm, dry and very sunny (although mornings can be foggy); winters are cool and damp, with occasional freezes.
 Most of the annual rainfall comes in the winter, although there are still plenty of clear days during that time.
 The record high temperature is 115 F, set in July 1972.
 The record low temperature is 19 F, set in December 1990.
 The region directly east of the hills is generally known for its more suburban or rural atmosphere, and features rolling, grassy hills which highlight a more peaceful and domestic aura.
 In the southwestern part of Lafayette, is the Lafayette Reservoir, and Briones Regional Park extends into the northern part of Lafayette.
 Lafayette's wildlife communities include mixed woods and oak woodlands.

 Demographics

-The 2010 United States Census reported that Lafayette had a population of 23,893.
+The 2020 United States census reported that Lafayette had a population of 25,391.
 The population density was 1,690.0 PD/sqmi.
-The racial makeup of Lafayette was 20,232 (84.7%) White, 166 (0.7%) African American, 66 (0.3%) Native American, 2,162 (9.0%) Asian, (2.1%) Pacific Islander, 240 (1.0%) from other races, and 1,000 (4.2%) from two or more races.
-Hispanic or Latino of any race were 1,388 persons (5.8%).
+The racial makeup of Lafayette was 72.8% White, 0.7% African American, 0.2% Native American, 12.6% Asian, 0.1% Pacific Islander, 1.8% from other races, and 11.7% from two or more races.
+Hispanic or Latino of any race were 8.2% of the population.

-The Census reported that 23,794 people (99.6% of the population) lived in households, 38 (0.2%) lived in non-institutionalized group quarters, and 61 (0.3%) were institutionalized.
+The census reported that 99.7% of the population lived in households, 0.1% lived in non-institutionalized group quarters, and 0.2% were institutionalized.

-There were 9,223 households, out of which 3,262 (35.4%) had children under the age of 18 living in them, 5,871 (63.7%) were opposite-sex married couples living together, 651 (7.1%) had a female householder with no husband present, 273 (3.0%) had a male householder with no wife present.
-There were 306 (3.3%) unmarried opposite-sex partnerships, and 75 (0.8%) same-sex married couples or partnerships.
-1,916 households (20.8%) were made up of individuals, and 802 (8.7%) had someone living alone who was 65 years of age or older.
-The average household size was 2.58.
-There were 6,795 families (73.7% of all households); the average family size was 3.01.
+There were 9,506 households, out of which 35.8% included children under the age of 18, 64.4% were married-couple households, 4.4% were cohabiting couple households, 19.3% had a female householder with no partner present, and 11.9% had a male householder with no partner present.
+19.7% of households were one person, and 10.8% were one person aged 65 or older.
+The average household size was 2.66.
+There were 7,175 families (75.5% of all households).